-But, as good as the tool is, SSIS remains a service that has to be installed on an on premise Windows server.
-And you have to purchase SQL Server.
-When a new version of SQL Server is released, you’ll mostly have to pay for an upgrade unless you have software insurance with Microsoft.
+SSIS is a service that has to be installed on an on premise Windows server and comes with SQL Server.
+When a new version of SQL Server is released, you have the option to upgrade your server to that version and get the new functionalities.

-Azure Data Services is a service that is available with your Microsoft Azure subscription.
+With a Microsoft Azure subscription, you can take of many service available.
+These include Azure Data Factory.
 Being a service means that you only pay for the time you use it.
 As opposed to on premise software, you don’t have to worry about updates.
 They’re applied automatically in Azure.
 Let’s say for example that they add a new feature or improve performance on specific modules, you don’t have to do anything.
 The new features will be available as soon as Microsoft make them available in Azure.

-ELT versus ETL

-Azure data factory is also considered as an ELT (extract, load and then, transform) tool.
-This means that with ADF, since we have massive amount of data, it’s better to bring it into a cheaper storage store that is, Azure storage.
-Since Azure Data Factory doesn’t have a data transformation engine like SSIS dataflow, it relies on external processes to transform it.
-One data is copied in an accessible store, it can then be transformed from there by HDInsight computing resources or database stored procedures.

-Another benefit of using ELT is the fact that it separate transformations dependency from transformations.
-Azure Data Factory use pipeline schedules to execute its various processes.
-This way, data can be loaded at upon different schedules.
-For example, data can be loaded form an on premise data source every hours but can be aggregated every 3 hours in Hive.
-The Hive process transforms whatever data is available in the storage that has been loaded successfully.
+Azure data factory allows you manage data movements with existing ETL tools (e.g. SSIS) as well as Big Data technologies like Pig/Hive.
+It allows you to monitor and take advantage of data created or transformed via an ETL tool, bring it to the clouds and furtherly have it transformed by Hive or Pig.
+It can then be integrated with other cloud or on premise data down the road.
+Azure Data Factory by itself doesn’t have any transformation engine, it coordinate the data movement and by using other services or tools.
+It doesn’t have any transformation engine like SSIS have.

 Data Lake